"Turning Over" a New Leaf - Commanders 2023 Defense Could be Scary Good!

 The Washington Commanders have a very good defense...make no doubt about that!

-In 2022 Washington has the third best defense in yards allowed per game at 304.
+In 2022 Washington had the third best defense in yards allowed per game at 304.
 They were seventh in points allowed at 20.7.
-What’s even more remarkable when you look at these two rankings is that Del Rio’s unit was tied for fifth worst in turnovers (18).
+What’s even more remarkable when you look at these two rankings is that Jack Del Rio’s unit was tied for fifth-worst in turnovers (18).

 Just imagine how good this defense would have been if they had taken the ball away with more frequency.